medplum/medplum/packages/docs/blog/2024-11-14-zero-downtime-postgres-major-version-upgrade.md

 Why didn’t we keep PgBouncer in our stack permanently?
 We prefer to keep our stack as simple as possible to avoid the overhead of managing another service.
 Furthermore, making PgBouncer into a highly available (HA) service is non-trivial.

-A few things to call our from our PgBouncer setup guide (TODO link):
+A few things to call our from our [PgBouncer setup guide](https://github.com/medplum/medplum-postgres-upgrade/blob/main/docs/pgbouncer-setup.md):

 PgBouncer has pretty low CPU and memory requirements for the way we use it, but we wanted to get as much network bandwidth without totally breaking the bank to avoid introducing a network bandwidth bottleneck to/from our database.
 As such, we provisioned our PgBouncer instance on an `m5.2xlarge` instance which was likely overkill.